s-fuerst/Vahana.jl/docs/src/initialization.md

 Such a raster is only a collection of nodes in the graph incl. an Vahana internal mapping from the cartesian coordinates to the cell IDs.
-Beside this mapping, cells are also just agents.
+Beside this mapping, cells are also just agents, but there are some Vahana functions like [`calc_raster`](@ref) that utilize the internal cartesian coordinates to create a n-dimensional representation of the state space.

 The ID and the state of the cells can not be accessed directly, instead it's necessary to create edges between the cells, or between